antalgebra/glitch-pizza-app/README.md

 If pages aren't loading:
 - Check file paths in your `sendFile` calls
-- Verify that HTML files exist in the correct locations
+- Verify that HTML files exist in the expected locations

 <br/>